5 PPC Strategies to Test in 2019

-This year, spend some time and build out new audiences based on date ranges with your retargeting campaigns.
+Try out a creative PPC strategy this year by spending some time and build out new audiences based on date ranges with your retargeting campaigns.
 This will allow you to treat the seven-day users with the recency they deserve and potentially leave the 70-day old user alone, depending on how likely it is for them to convert.

 In the end, you should be crafting more meaningful and useful ads for your audiences as well as helping to cut out underperforming segments from your campaigns.
 That’s a win-win if you ask me.